Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 To all eternity.

-45:14 It is uncertain if Isa.
-45:14-17 comprise a literary unit.
-It is obvious that Isa.
-45:15-17 are referring to Judah.
-It is possible that Isa.
-45:14 may refer to Persia (cf. Isa.
-43:3) and not to Judah.
 However, these same nations are given as a ransom for God's people in Isa.
 43:3.
 All the world was meant to come to God in Isa.
 45:20-22.
 Therefore, Judah could be the subject of Isa.
 45:14.
 This is very similar to the prophecies that all the nations will stream to a restored Zion (cf. Isa.
 2:2-4; 60:1ff; Ps.
-72:8-11).
+72:8-11; see SPECIAL TOPIC: YHWH'S ETERNAL REDEMPTIVE PLAN).

 The summary line of Isa.
 45:14, "No other God," carries over to Isa.
-45:16 (i.e., "they").
+45:16 (i.e. "they").
 Both the idols and their worshipers shall be

 1. put to shame ‒ BDB 101, KB 116, Qal PERFECT